MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/data-sources.md

 ## Connect to a data source

 To connect to a data source, select the data source.
 This section uses one example to show how the process works, but each data connection for dataflows is similar in process.
 Different connectors might require specific credentials or other information, but the flow is similar.
-In our example, you see in the following image that **Common Data Service for Apps** is selected from the **Online services** data connection category.
+In this example, you see in the following image that **Common Data Service for Apps** is selected from the **Online services** data connection category.

 ![Select Common Data Service for Apps](media/dataflows-data-sources/dataflows-data-sources-05.png)

 A connection window for the selected data connection is displayed.
 If credentials are required, you're prompted to provide them.
-The following image shows a Server URL being entered to connect to a Common Data Service for Apps server.
+The following image shows a Server URL being entered to connect to a Common Data Service server.

 ![Credentials or URLs for data connections](media/dataflows-data-sources/dataflows-data-sources-06.png)

 Once the Server URL or resource connection information is provided, select **Sign in** to enter the credentials to use for the data access, then select **Next**.

-**Power Query Online** initiates and establishes the connection to the data source, and then presents the available tables from that data source in the **Navigator** window, as shown in the following image.
+**Power Query Online** initiates and establishes the connection to the data source.
+It then presents the available tables from that data source in the **Navigator** window, as shown in the following image.

 ![Navigator window shows tables in the data source](media/dataflows-data-sources/dataflows-data-sources-07.png)

 You can select tables and data to load by selecting the checkbox next to each in the left pane.
 To load the data, select **OK** from the bottom of the **Navigator** pane.
-A Power Query Online dialog appears, where you can edit queries and perform any other transformation you want to perform on the selected data.
+A Power Query Online dialog appears.
+In this dialog, you can edit queries and perform any other transformation you want to perform to the selected data.

 ![Edit queries and transform in Power Query Editor](media/dataflows-data-sources/dataflows-data-sources-08.png)